 So, rather than focusing on carbs vs fat or fasting for days at a time, you need to find a way to reduce the amount of energy from your food sustainably.
 This allows your body to reduce the amount of energy you’re holding in storage and thus reduce your insulin levels throughout the day.

 Because the amount your blood glucose rises after meals is closely related to what you eat, many people think managing their blood glucose levels after meals is their end goal.
-They mistakenly believe that super-stable, flat-line blood sugars will improve metabolic health and fat loss.
+They mistakenly believe that super-stable, flat-line blood sugars will improve their metabolic health and promote fat loss.

 Unfortunately, this misguided thinking leads some to swap carbs for more dietary fat and even less protein.
-This often results in a nutrient-poor, low-satiety diet that drives the pancreas to increase basal insulin levels and thus total insulin across the day.
+This often results in a nutrient-poor, low-satiety diet that drives the pancreas to increase basal insulin levels and, thus, total insulin across the day.

 Simply swapping carbs for fat in an effort to pursue flat-line blood sugars and lower insulin is a bit like measuring the volume of water in the ocean by measuring the height of the waves at the beach.
+To extend this analogy, swapping carbs for fat is akin to stopping the wind to make the waves smaller.
+Meanwhile, focussing on our premeal glucose moves us from high tide to low tide to lower the overall energy in our system.

 The real solution is to reduce the area under the curve of your insulin and glucose levels throughout the day, not just after you eat!
 As shown in the image below, dietary carbohydrate governs the short-term rise in glucose, but dietary fat prevents your blood sugar from dropping for longer.